How To Grow Chervil Microgreens: Unique Seeds And Flavor

 Remember (by feeling) the weight of the tray as you take it out of the blackout.

-This tray is dry, or nearly so, and the chervil needs water.
+This tray is nearly dry, and the chervil needs water.
 But before we quench its thirst, we want to remember how this tray feels in our hands.

 Why?